Nation of Islam: Story of Yakub

-The NOI promotes a story about a figure known as Yakub.
-The story received its fullest exposition in Elijah Muhammad's 1965 book Message to the Blackman.
+The NOI teaches a story about a figure known as Yakub.
+The story received its fullest exposition in Elijah Muhammad's 1965 book Message to the Blackman in America.
 In this narrative, Yakub was a black scientist; a child prodigy, by the age of 18 he had learned everything that Mecca's universities had to teach him.
 He attracted a following but caused trouble, leading the Meccan authorities to exile him and his 59,999 followers to Pelan, the Mediterranean island of Patmos.

 On Pelan, the NOI claims, Yakub engaged in a selective breeding program to create the white race.
 This entailed breeding new children, with those who were too dark killed at birth and their bodies fed to wild animals or incinerated.
 Over several centuries, Yakub's experiments created a blonde, light-skinned people, the white race.
 The Nation maintains that most white people are unaware of their true origins, but that such knowledge is held by senior white Freemasons.
-The NOI teaches that, as a group of people distinct from the Original Asiatic Race, the white race are degenerate, sub-human, bereft of divinity, and intrinsically prone to lying, violence, and brutality.
+The NOI teaches that, as a group of people distinct from the Original Asiatic Race, the white race is degenerate, sub-human, bereft of divinity, and intrinsically prone to lying, violence, and brutality.
 Elijah Muhammad repeatedly referred to whites as "the devil".
-Various academic commentators have characterised these views as racist.
+Various academic commentators have characterized these views as racist.

-According to the Nation's teachings, Yakub's newly created white race sowed discord among black people, and thus were exiled to live in the caves of "West Asia", meaning Europe.
+According to the Nation, Yakub's new white race sowed discord among black people, and thus were exiled to live in the caves of "West Asia", meaning Europe.
 In this narrative, it was in Europe that the white race engaged in bestiality; their attempts to restore their blackness resulted in the creation of apes and monkeys.
 To help the whites develop, the ruling Allah sent prophets to them, the first of whom was Musa (Moses), who taught the whites to cook and wear clothes.
-According to the Nation, Jesus was also a prophet sent to civilise the white race.
-The group rejects the Christian belief that Jesus was a unique manifestation of God, that he was the Messiah, was the product of a virgin birth, or was crucified and resurrected.
+According to the Nation, Jesus was also a prophet sent to civilize the white race.
+The group rejects the Christian beliefs that Jesus was a unique manifestation of God; that he was the Messiah; that he was the product of a virgin birth; and that he was crucified and resurrected.